 But what can medical practices, care facilities and clinics do to counteract this?
 We are convinced that the complexity within the health sector can only be managed by analysing and understanding systems as a whole, along with appropriate planning, action and monitoring.
 Structured and systematic management systems are and will remain the most reliable means of minimising risks in day-to-day healthcare work.

-These systems provide added knowledge and value by means of: systematic processes and clear assignment of responsibilities, risk identification and reduction, leaner processes and less waste, process optimisation and increased efficiency, identification of potentials for improvement, better quality of work & increased profitability.
+These systems provide added knowledge and value by means of systematic processes and clear assignment of responsibilities, risk identification and reduction, leaner processes and less waste, process optimisation and increased efficiency, identification of potentials for improvement, better quality of work and increased profitability.